 Our first question to ask: which sensor do you compare with and where is it installed?
 Temperatures in a room are not constant and even in a couple feet from different points temperatures will be different.
 Temperatures will be different even if two temperature sensors are located in a few inches (centimeters) from each other.

-We uses precise digital sensor element inside our sensors - one of the best temperature element in its class (±0.5°C accuracy within a 'normal' range).
-We do not average or manipulate the values obtained from the sensor element.
+We use precise digital sensor element inside our sensors - one of the best temperature element in its class (±0.5°C accuracy within a 'normal' range).
+We do not average or manipulate the values obtained from the sensor element apart from the conversion to Fahrenheits when applicable.
 We show you the real value and it is precise value you have at that particular point where the sensor is located

 .
 Moreover, the value is very dynamic - you can test this by holding the sensor with your fingers and see the temperature change in just a few seconds.
 This will be the real value - more real than any other system with a hidden sensor will show you.
 Most systems with thermostats use averaging algorithms because the temperature at different points in the room is different - near the window or heater, near the floor or ceiling - the temperatures will be different.